 Select an email channel from the list.

-Note: You must configure an email channel for it to appear in the ‘Default Email Channel’ dropdown.
+An email channel must be set up for it to appear in the ‘Default Email Channel’ dropdown.